Capture of the Grand Mughal Fleet: Sharing of spoils

 Every's pirates divided their treasure.
 Although it is sometimes reported that Every used his phenomenal skills of persuasion to convince the other captains to leave the Mughal plunder in his care, quickly slipping away into the night with the entire haul, this comes from Charles Johnson's A General History of the Pyrates, an unreliable account.
 More reliable sources indicate that there was an exchange of clipped coins between the crews of Pearl and Fancy, with Every's outraged men confiscating Pearls treasure.
 (Portsmouth Adventure observed but did not participate in the battle with Ganj-i-sawai, so Faro's crew received none of its treasure.)
 Every's men then gave Mayes 2,000 pieces of eight (presumably an approximate sum as the treasure captured would have been in Indian and Arabian coins of a different denomination) to buy supplies, and soon parted company.

-Fancy sailed for Bourbon, arriving in November 1695.
+Fancy sailed for the French colony of Isle Bourbon, arriving there in November 1695.
 Here the crew shared out £1,000 (roughly £93,300 to £128,000 today) (Note: Inflation adjustment of historical pound sterling value is an imprecise task, but in general, sterling values from the 1690s are multiplied by one hundred to convert into modern pound sterling, and then by five to convert into U.S. dollars.
 Historians have estimated £1,000 in 1695 to equal anywhere from £93,300 to £128,000 today.) per man, more money than most sailors made in their lifetime.
 On top of this, each man received an additional share of gemstones.
 As Every had promised, his men now found themselves glutted with "gold enough to dazzle the eyes."
 However, this enormous victory had essentially made Every and his crew marked men, and there was a great deal of dispute among the crew about the best place to sail.
-The French and Danes decided to leave Every's crew, preferring to stay in Bourbon.
-The remaining men set course, after some dissension, for Nassau in the Bahamas, Every purchasing some ninety slaves shortly before sailing.
+The French and Danish members of Every's crew decided to leave, preferring to stay in Isle Bourbon.
+The remaining men set course, after some dissension, for Nassau, The Bahamas, with Every purchasing some 90 slaves shortly before sailing.
 Along the way, the slaves would be used for the ship's most difficult labor and, being "the most consistent item of trade," could later be traded for whatever the pirates wanted.
 In this way, Every's men avoided using their foreign currency, which might reveal their identities.

 Sailing from the Indian Ocean to the Bahamas was a journey halfway around the world, and Fancy was forced to stop along the way at Ascension Island, located in the middle of the Atlantic.
-The barren island was uninhabited, but the men were able to catch fifty of the sea turtles that crawled ashore to lay their eggs on the beach, providing them enough food for the rest of the voyage.
-However, about seventeen of Every's crew refused to go any further and were left behind on the island.
+The barren island was uninhabited, but the men were able to catch fifty sea turtles that crawled ashore to lay their eggs on the beach, providing them enough food for the rest of the voyage.
+However, about 17 members of Every's crew refused to go any further and were left behind on the island.